Case type codes on Canadian work permit documents

 - Why do people immigrate to Canada?

 If you have general immigration questions, you may fill out the following form.
-Of course, by general, we are referring to questions such as, “What are case type codes on Canadian work permit documents?”
+Of course, in general, we are referring to questions such as, “What are case type codes on Canadian work permit documents?”
 If you have specific questions, please book an appointment with me.
 Of course, you may fill out our assessment form as well.

 If you wish to visit or move to Canada, please fill out our free assessment form.
 We will review it for free, but we will contact you only if we find an opportunity for you.
 Alternatively, you may book a consultation session.
 Consultation sessions are not free, but you will receive formal advice from a licenced practitioner.